Connect with us

 #6 Savings Plans

-When investing in a savings plan, you are typically required to lock-in a lump sum investment over a fixed period or make regular contributions over a fixed period.
-Not adhering to the terms and conditions of these policies may see you lose a substantial amount of the returns you expected to receive.
-This is why you need to be sure of your liquidity needs for the funds you intend to invest.
+When investing in a savings plan, you are typically required to commit either a lump sum or regular contributions over a fixed period.
+Not adhering to the policy terms, such as surrendering the plan early, may result in losing part of your capital or a substantial amount of the returns you expected to receive.
+This is why you need to be sure of your liquidity needs before committing your funds.

 Read Also: Singlife Account, Dash EasyEarn, Gigantiq: Which Insurance Savings Plans Gives You Higher Interest Rates And Better Benefits